uknth/solr-on-kube/README.md

 There are multiple YAML files in [kops](ref/kops) directory, to support different networking & instance types.

-> Quirks:
+> **Quirks**
+> Some Instance types are not supported by Kops.
+Images built using Debian Jessie do not have NVME drivers.
 >
-> - Some Instance types are not supported by Kops.
-Images built using Debian Jessie do not have NVME drivers.
+> Workarounds to get the setup working:
->   Workarounds:
+>
->  	- Use Images from CoreOS
->  		- Pass `--image {image_name}` in command
->  		- To get the image fire use this script
+> - Use Images from CoreOS.
+Pass `--image {image_name}` in Kops command.
+To get the image fire use this script
 >     `curl -s https://coreos.com/dist/aws/aws-stable.json | jq -r '."us-west-2".hvm'`
->
 > - Use Debian Stretch image
 >
-> - RBAC roles are turned off for the test cluster, to support RBAC ClusterRole needs to be defined
+> RBAC roles are turned off for the test cluster, to support RBAC ClusterRole needs to be defined

 ## Preparing Kubernetes Cluster